 Seasonal variation in microbial community dynamics and organic matter in the Great Lakes

-Author(s): Connor O’Loughlin1, Trista J. Vick-Majors1
+Author(s): Connor O’Loughlin1, Gord Paterson1, Nicole Wagner2, Hunter Carrick3, Jonathan Doubek4, Trista J. Vick-Majors1

-1Michigan Technological University
+1Michigan Technological University, 2Oakland University, 3Central Michigan University, 4Lake Superior State University

-Abstract (250 words)
+Abstract (230 words)

 Winter has been regarded as a period of relative dormancy in limnetic systems, characterized by diminished biological activity.
 However, recent studies such as the Great Lakes Winter Grab, have shown that microbial communities remain active and that important biogeochemical processes continue.
 Here, we present work aimed at understanding the microbial ecology of the Great Lakes during winter and how the winter assemblages impact the following seasons’ community dynamics.
-We hypothesized that different lakes will have measurable differences in activity.
+We hypothesized that microbial activity across lakes and seasons would be different, and that activity would be modulated by primary production, organic matter, and nutrient availability.
 We also hypothesized that bacterial production and biomass will covary with primary production and the relationship being the strongest at low nutrient concentrations.
 Through the Great Lakes Winter Grab network, we took water samples from each of the Great Lakes and Lake St. Clair .
-The samples were used to measure bacterial community dynamics via incubations and genomic approaches.
-Chemical analyses included fluorescent dissolved organic matter (FDOM) (Horiba Aqualog), DOC and TDN (Shimadzu TOC-L), as well as particulate C, N, and P. Physical conditions such as temperature, ice and snow cover, and light penetration were also recorded.
-We found that the activity of microbial communities shifted to focus on respiration during the winter and that each lake had varied shifts in microbial communities throughout the seasons.
+The samples were used to measure bacterial community dynamics via incubations and genomic approaches, and to measure and characterize nutrient concentrations We found that the activity of microbial communities shifted to focus on respiration during the winter.